Infosheet No. 16

 A further provision contained in Clause 14.02(b)(iv) stipulates that “any summative evaluation made on a tenured teacher must be preceded by a formative evaluation.”

 The latter clauses of Article 14 require the results of teacher evaluation to be made known to the teacher being evaluated; as well, results which are produced in writing must be copied to the teacher concerned.
-Teacher evaluation files shall be held in strictest confidence and may be viewed only by the Director of Education, the Assistant Director of Education (Human Resources), the Assistant Director of Education (Programs), a Senior Education Officer (SEO), and/or the teacher’s current school principal or vice-principal.
+Teacher evaluation files shall be held in strictest confidence and may be viewed only by the Director of Education, the Assistant Director of Education (Human Resources), the Assistant Director of Education (Programs), a Director of Schools (DOS), and/or the teacher’s current school principal or vice-principal.
 Any other person wishing to view a teacher’s file may do so only with the written consent of the teacher.
-It is the teacher’s right to view his or her file at any mutually convenient time during normal working office hours.
+It is the teacher’s right to view their file at any mutually convenient time during normal working office hours.

 Termination of Contract